 Thanks for spending some time looking at my work.
 I hope we'll have a chance to work together on a project soon!

-For US editorial and book work, please contact me directly.
+For US editorial requests, please contact me directly.

 email@example.com studio (415)826-5668

 I'm represented in the UK, Europe, South America and Japan by Helen Cowley at Dutch Uncle 020 7336 7696

 For Children's and Young Adult book projects, I'm represented by Andrea Morrison at Writers House